top of page

 02. On the “Set up data stream” overlay, add your website URL and a stream name of your choice (you can use the URL again if you like, or just call it “Web stream”).

 03. On the same overlay, choose whether you want enhanced measurement (it’s enabled by default).
 This is a GA4 feature that automatically tracks certain user interactions, such as scrolls and clicks on outbound links.
-Although it was possible to track these interactions with Universal Analytics, they didn’t come “out of the box,” so this is a big step forward.
-Most of the time, you’ll want to leave it enabled and click Create & continue.
+Most of the time, you’ll want to leave it enabled.

 The Google Analytics 4 "Set up data stream" overlay showing the enhanced measurement options

-04. Still under Enhanced Measurement, click the cog icon to access advanced settings for the Page View event.
-Here you’ll find the option to track“page changes based on browser history events.”
+04. Still under Enhanced Measurement, click the cog icon to access advanced settings for the Page Views event.
+Here you’ll find the option to track “page changes based on browser history events.”
 Without getting too technical, this option is to help Google Analytics 4 work with single-page applications (websites that don’t reload the page during the user’s journey).
 However, with some platforms, such as Wix, this option can cause duplicate pageviews.
 So Wix site owners will need to untick the box.

 Advanced settings for the page view event showing the option "Page changes based on browser history events"